 What are my payment options?

-We accept checks, money orders or credit/debit cards on-site and online.
+We accept checks, money orders or credit/debit cards online.

 Set it and forget it!
 Upload a saved credit card safely on our website and opt for AUTOMATIC PAYMENT PLANS to make easy payments throughout the year!

 Brownsburg Parks is moving away from paper forms and is using ePACT Network to store all comprehensive health and emergency contact information more securely.
 You will only need to complete this form once a year to save you time and make registration even easier for you!

 - Look for the ePACT invitation in your email

 - Accept the invitation by creating a free account

 - Complete the new health history form that we’ve built in ePACT for your child